 For small-format retailers interested in making the switch to natural CO2 refrigeration, their options just got considerably more appealing.
 AdvansorFlex, the latest addition to Hillphoenix’s evolving Advansor CO2 platform, is engineered to ensure straightforward installation and smooth operation from day one.
-Whether part of a new store construction or a remodel, the installation of refrigeration equipment is a major consideration in terms of project costs, feasibility, and completion time—particularly when minimizing downtime is part of the equation.
+Whether part of a new store construction or a remodels, the installation of refrigeration equipment is a major consideration in terms of project costs, feasibility, and completion time—particularly when minimizing downtime is part of the equation.
 With AdvansorFlex, scalability and ease of installation now go hand-in-hand.

 Less Onsite Prep